KXLI: History

-On July 1, 2011, Jelli took over KVBE and KHIJ under an LMA, under which the two stations (renamed KXLI and KYLI) would broadcast interactive CHR and rock formats respectively.
+On July 1, 2011, Jelli took over KVBE and KHIJ under an LMA, under which the two stations (renamed KXLI and KYLI) would broadcast interactive "Top 40 Remix" and rock formats respectively.
 Listeners would be able to control the stations' content by upvoting and downvoting songs in real-time with the company's mobile app.
-That format lasted only a year.
+After the LMA took effect, the Vibe branding later moved to KHWY, initially as a late-night block, and later as a full-time format (under the Highway Vibe branding) until November 2021 (when it flipped to hot adult contemporary).

 The station was placed on sale on eBay during January 2012.
 The "Buy It Now" price for the station was $8,950,000, but when the auction closed on January 29, 2012, the winning bid was $305,100, a fraction of the asking price.
 The owner of Aurora Media, Scott Mahalick, acquired the station for $22 million, but due to the economic crisis, estimated the station's current worth at $10 million.
 Mahalick claims that this was the first time a radio station was sold on eBay; however, at least one other station, a 6,000-watt AM station in Texas, was put for auction in 2009.
 Also, in 2007, another broadcasting property, television station WMKG-CA in Muskegon, Michigan, was auctioned on eBay.

-On July 1, 2012, as a result of the sale, KXLI changed their format to Spanish Top 40 CHR using the Exa FM format from MVS Radio of Mexico, branded as "94.5 Exa FM".
+On July 1, 2012, as a result of the sale, KXLI changed their format to Spanish Top 40 CHR using the "Exa FM" format brand from MVS Radio of Mexico.
 Aurora Media sold the station to Radio Activo Broadcasting on August 2, 2012, at a purchase price of $3 million.

 On October 16, 2020, KXLI flipped from Mexico's "Exa FM" to Spanish AC branded as "Exito 94.5".
-On January 9, 2022, KXLI switched again from Spanish-language AC branded as "Éxito 94.5" to Mexico's "Exa FM".
+On January 9, 2022, KXLI switched again, returned from Spanish AC branded as "Exito 94.5" to Mexico's "Exa FM".